belladecocco/bella-site/src/pages/blog/coding.md

   - CSS
   - Angular 2
 ---
-My programming skills developed late in the game.
 I started out as an admirer of the infinite possibilities of code and have worked my way forward with little web development projects to catch up.
 I am certain of the need to know programming in the future as technology continues its global conquest.
 I most like the elements of logic, design, and scalability.
 Please view a more complete portfolio on [GitHub](https://github.com/belladecocco).
 I have included my latest front end and back end ventures there.
 I have included some pictures and explanations below.

 ## Authenticate